meumobi/meumobi.github.io/_posts/2017-10-04-getting-started-vagrant.md

   email_md5: 1cd012be2382e755aa763c66acc7cfa6
 ---

 [Vagrant](https://www.vagrantup.com) provides easy to configure, reproducible, and portable work environments.
-It's main objective is to make the "works on my machine" excuse a relic of the past ;-)
+Its main objective is to make the "works on my machine" excuse a relic of the past ;-)
 ![vagrant]({{ site.BASE_PATH }}/assets/media/vagrant/logo-vagrant.png)